KatieClarinet/100DaysOfCode/README.md

 **Day 70**

 Today we learned how to deploy a react app using Netlify!
 This evening I looked through various component libraries and experimented with using Tachyons.
 I also want to try out Bootstrap and Material Design

+**Day 71**

+We deployed an app today.
+The back end using Heroku, then the front end using Netlify (like yesterday).
+We then connected front and back end.